OSGeo/gdal/gdal/doc/source/drivers/vector/elasticsearch.rst

 .. build_dependencies:: libcurl

-| Driver is read-write starting with GDAL 2.1 (was write only in GDAL
+| Driver is read-write starting with GDAL 2.1
-  2.0 or earlier)
 | As of GDAL 2.1, Elasticsearch 1.X and, partially, 2.X versions are
   supported (5.0 known not to work).
 GDAL 2.2 adds supports for Elasticsearch 2.X and 5.X